goran010/SmartRecipes/README.md

 .NET Object-Oriented Programming:

--Understanding and applying OOP principles in .NET, including encapsulation, inheritance, polymorphism, and abstraction.
+- Understanding and applying OOP principles in .NET, including encapsulation, inheritance, polymorphism, and abstraction.
--Designing and implementing classes and objects to create modular and reusable code.
+- Designing and implementing classes and objects to create modular and reusable code.
--Utilizing interfaces and abstract classes to define contracts and base functionalities.
+- Utilizing interfaces and abstract classes to define contracts and base functionalities.
--Implementing design patterns to solve common software design problems and improve code maintainability.
+- Implementing design patterns to solve common software design problems and improve code maintainability.
--Managing object lifecycle and memory management in .NET applications
+- Managing object lifecycle and memory management in .NET applications

 Learning Opportunities